Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 New York City is eclectic, noisy, and culturally diverse.
-It is also crowded, lacking in greenery outside of its parks, and the smell of pollutants haunts the air in the streets.
+It is also crowded and lacks greenery outside of its parks, and the smell of pollutants haunts the air in the streets.

 I am generally eager to exit the city soon after I’ve entered it for these reasons, but the destination hosts a much-loved challenging yet captivating urban living environment that, while overwhelming to myself, is enchanting for thrill-seekers and people lovers.
-The city has also been recently thrust into the spotlight for its mayor's absurd soda ban proposal which has thankfully been appealed.
+In 2013, the city was thrust into the spotlight for its mayor's absurd soda ban proposal, which was repealed in 2015.

 My worst nightmare would be to live in the city due to the congestion alone, but as a person who loves to care for pets, including ‘alternative species’, there is a far more menacing and nonsensical element that makes New York and other cities particularly uninhabitable.